QuantumWizard888/Aurora-Text-Editor/README.md

 upx aurora_text_editor.exe
 ```

-For standalone EXE and portability add change the **Nuitka Python to C compiler options** section in the source code file to this:
+For standalone EXE and portability change the **Nuitka Python to C compiler options** section in the source code file to this:
 ```
 # <--- Nuitka Python to C compiler options
 # nuitka-project: --disable-console